How can the club help teachers at YOUR school?

 School licensing is designed for….

--Starting a PD initiative for 5 or more teachers with optional training videos & discussion questions
+-Starting a PD initiative for 5 or more teachers with training videos & PLC discussion questions

 -Receiving all materials up front and selecting your own order/pacing of the materials

 -Accessing updated versions of the materials for all future years of the club at no additional cost

 Additional purchasing info for school representatives

 Discounts are available for high volume orders–contact us for quotes and inquiries.

 All licenses are non-transferrable, meaning your teachers keep their access to the membership site and discussion community no matter what or where they teach in future years.
 If you bring more staff on board (either for the current school year, or in future school years) and wish to purchase additional licenses, you can do that at any time.

 Please contact email@example.com for assistance, including the completion of W9 forms and other paperwork.

 Or, get started with the purchase order process using the payment buttons above.